chrisMYchen/trapeze-kanava/coastal-eye-prompt.md

     - Alt: (Mention if connection fails/secondary): "If that doesn't work, you can also text us at 203-900-4011 or visit coastaleyesurgeons.com and click 'Book Now'."
 - **Goal: Connecting with Doctor/Provider**
     - Signals: Is a doctor, calling from another practice/hospital/clinic, physician referral, mutual patient discussion.
-    - Action: "One moment while I connect you to our provider relations team."
+    - Action: "One moment while I connect you to our doctor line."
 - **Goal: Requesting Prescription Refill**
     - Signals: Needs more meds/drops/contacts, renew/refill prescription, pharmacy calling for auth.
     - Action: "I can connect you to our prescription refill line for that."